clearlyTHUYDOAN/ama/README.md

 1) If your goal is not to burn out, how often can you sustain making that content? 🔥

 For me, when I think of "coding more", I tried doing #100DaysOfCode but it didn't work.
 I have a full-time developer job and, more often than not, when I come home I don't want to code more.
 Instead, coding for a couple hours on the weekend was more sustainable for me.
 Find your rhythm 💃🏻

+---

+Last thing!
+These insights are based on my experience plus what I've observed. **Please remember, your mileage may vary.**  🥰